doomnonius/keyforging/README.md

  <li>End turn button off to the right of the neutral area.</li>
  <li>Scale cards in hand too.</li>
  <li>Handle if chooseHouse or chooseCards get called with no valid options.</li>
- <li>While resolving the effect of an action card, have it displaying in the top left corner, but also allow it to be minimized and maximized.</li>
  <li></li>
  <li></li>
  <li></li>